-Rebekah Morris is Senior Program Manager at the Pratt Center for Community Development.
+Rebekah Morris-Gonzalez is Senior Program Manager at the Pratt Center for Community Development.
 Her work is centered on supporting low- and moderate-income New Yorkers living in the city’s small residential buildings.
 This includes designing and implementing EnergyFit NYC, which is an innovative model for increasing energy efficiency retrofits in 1-4 unit homes across New York City; and policy and advocacy work for creating legal and safe basement apartments with the BASE Campaign and the East New York Basement Conversion Pilot.

 Rebekah joined Pratt Center in 2013 as a Regional Outreach Coordinator for NYSERDA’s EDGE Program, for which she created and implemented comprehensive outreach strategies that connected NYC’s industrial community to economic development opportunities via the agency’s cleantech, energy efficiency, and R&D programs.